Robust Forecasting for Robotic Control: A Game-Theoretic Approach: Related Work

-Adversarial modeling is widely studied in the context of robust control and decision making \cite{baser1998dynamic,Esfahani2015Data, sinha2018certifiable, volpi2018generalizing}.
+\textbf{Adversarial Machine Learning for Control:} Adversarial modeling is widely studied in the context of robust control and decision making \cite{baser1998dynamic,Esfahani2015Data, sinha2018certifiable, volpi2018generalizing}.
 For example, the introduction of an adversary to improve a machine learning model's robustness and generalization capabilities is commonly studied in vision and classification tasks such as \cite{madry2018towards, pmlr-v80-wong18a, NEURIPS2019_e2c420d9}.
 However, existing works in robust machine learning do not consider the downstream implications on control performance for robotic decision problems.
 Works which do study adversarial attacks in control systems consider settings in which control decisions are directly perturbed by adversarial inputs \cite{GenAdvControl, ICMLControlAdv}.
 They do not consider a more general setting in which inputs are provided to a forecaster which then invokes an internal model-based controller, as we consider in this work.
 Additionally, \cite{li2022adversarial} design adversarial attacks which increase a cost metric as well as violate state and control constraints.
-However, they did not study how to exploit these adversarial attacks to design an improved, robust decision process for robotic applications with a forecaster and a model-based controller.
+However, they did not study how to exploit these adversarial attacks to design an improved, robust decision process for robotic applications.
+Recent work, \cite{agarwal2022synthesizing} employs a similar problem as our method but does not consider the game formulation and thus is not able to provide theoretical insights on convergence or robustification abilities.